bentoml/BentoML/docs/source/get-started/quickstart.rst

 In BentoML, a :doc:`Service </guides/services>` is a deployable and scalable unit, defined as a Python class with the ``@bentoml.service`` decorator.
 It can manage states and their lifecycle, and expose one or multiple APIs accessible through HTTP.
 Each API within the Service is defined using the ``@bentoml.api`` decorator, specifying it as a Python function.

-The ``bentoml.importing()`` context manager is used to handle import statements for dependencies that are required during serving but may not be available during other situations.
+The ``bentoml.importing()`` context manager is used to handle import statements for dependencies that are required during serving but may not be available in other situations.

 In the ``Summarization`` class, the Service retrieves a pre-trained model (``sshleifer/distilbart-cnn-12-6``) from the Hugging Face hub and initializes a pipeline for text summarization.
 The ``summarize`` method serves as the API endpoint.
 In this example, it accepts a string input with a sample provided, processes it through the pipeline, and returns the summarized text.